AdobeDocs/app-builder/src/pages/resources/videos/exploring/projects-and-workspaces.md

 # Exploring App Builder - Projects and Workspaces

-The App Builder team shared a short presentation about projects and workspaces and how to use customizations to help your team collaborate on building App Builder Applications.
+The App Builder team shares a short presentation about projects and workspaces, and how to use customizations to help your team collaborate on building App Builder Applications.

 <Media slots="video"/>